On this page..

 For more see Energy Bulletin

-The agricultural solutions I am most interested in are permaculture-like applications that bring the soil back to life and create lasting solutions to our food needs, but that can be applied on an industrial scale!
+The agricultural solutions I am most interested in have permaculture systems thinking that bring the soil back to life and put food on the table permanently, but do it on an industrial scale!

 2. Water solutions

 As I highlighted on my soil crisis page, the world is facing increasing water stress and shortages that threaten to become droughts of biblical proportions.
 Fortunately there are a variety of new water efficiency, recycling and desalination technologies that may even begin to supply water at an agricultural scale.
-(Which is an impressive statement, as agriculture demands much more water than our cities which are increasingly being supplied by desalination).
+(Which is an impressive statement, as agriculture demands roughly 5 to 10 times as much water than our cities, and cities are supplied by desalination).
+My Regreen the deserts page covers technologies for farming in the desert.
+My focus for agriculture on this page will assume normal rainfall and best water efficiency practices for existing farmlands.

-Our council green bins can also carry kitchen waste and food scraps.
-Many city folk are not that interested in gardening or running their own composts.
+Local council green bins should collect garden waste and kitchen food scraps.
+Many city people are not that interested in gardening or running their own composts.
 So the answer could be placing kitchen scraps in biodegradable plastic bags and throwing them in the green bins, which the councils then collect and process in a local centre.
 As the ABC environment podcast says:

 He’s executive director of Zero Waste Australia and he wants to get organic waste out of landfill and onto farms.

-A remarkable new system of agriculture is breaking out all over the world.
-Field studies by leading soil scientists are yielding truly stunning results.
-The process is to take biomass (such as agricultural wastes like corn stalks, wheat stems or rice husks) and throw them in a “low oxygen cooker” process known as Pyrolysis.
-This produces energy (syngas) and charcoal.
+The now famous system called biochar cooks up agricultural waste like corn stalks, wheat stems or rice husks and cooks it in a low oxygen process called Pyrolysis.
+This produces syngas and charcoal.
 The charcoal is returned to the soil where it becomes a habitat for all sorts of micro-organisms and fungi.
-The fungi grows in all the nooks and crannies of the charcoal, sucking Nitrogen and more Co2 out of the air as it grows through the soil, adding organic mass.
+The fungi grows in all the nooks and crannies of the charcoal, sucking Nitrogen and more CO2 out of the air as it grows through the soil, adding organic mass.
 This partially fertilises the soil, reducing the fertiliser requirements of agriculture.

 “…The machine they have developed for doing the charcoal burning basically takes 10 tons of any woody or plant biomass and turns it into 1 ton of charcoal and 3.2 tons of diesel.”